-Reviewed by Michael from Khandallah and , 6 years old
+Reviewed by Eva from Miramar and Seatoun School , 11 years old

 NEWS ALERT!
 Star Wars and Disney’s Polynesian Princess, Moana has taken over this blog post and… the junior non fiction collection!
 But hold the press, there’s another Disney (Latina) princess in town and amongst the junior non fiction collection in the guise of Elena of Avalor! – Another strong willed, caring, brave and determined princess and a long awaited role model for young girls!
 Also included are some trailers to movies that will be released later in the year.